-Activities such as tilling the soil, planting saplings or cuttings, watering, and harvesting help you spend a considerable amount of time outdoors where you can breathe fresh air.
+Activities such as tilling the soil, installing deer fences, planting saplings or cuttings, watering, and harvesting help you spend a considerable amount of time outdoors where you can breathe fresh air.
 This is one of the main reasons why some people want to take up gardening.

 If you have developed a recent interest in gardening, here are a few gardening tips for beginners to help you make the most out of your hobby.